ChaoGu92/Min-Max-BRG/README.md

 We implement the key idea of the paper in MinimaxBRG.m (for computing the minimax-BRGs), MinimaxMbasis.m (for comptuting the minimax basis markings), and minimaxy.m (for computing the minimal and maximal explanations).

-* To test and compare the computational efficiency among RG, expanded BRG, and minimax-BRG on specific Petri net benchmarks, one can call the function ``Test.m``
+* To test and compare the computational efficiency among RG, expanded BRG, and minimax-BRG on specific Petri net benchmarks, one can call the function ``Test.m`` in program 1

-* To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m``
+* To verify the nonblockingness of specific Petri net systems, one can call the function ``Nonblockingness.m`` in program 2

-## Input of the program:
+## Input of the program 1:

-### 1. for computational efficiency comparison among RG, expanded BRG, and minimax-BRG:

 * the net system <N, M0> by its Pre matrix, Post matrix, and the initial marking M0

 * two sets of explicit transitions Te1 (for testing expanded BRG and minimax-BRG) and Te2 (for testing RG)

-### 2. for nonblockingness verification by using minimax-BRG:

-* the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0, and the GMEC parameters w and k (characterizing the set of final markings MF)

-* the set of explicit transitions Te1

-## Output of the program:
+## Output of the program 1:

-### 1. for computational efficiency comparison among RG, expanded BRG, and minimax-BRG:

 * RG, expanded BRG, minimax-BRG and their node numbers

 * the times required to generate RG, expanded BRG, and minimax-BRG

-### 2. for nonblockingness verification by using minimax-BRG:

-* the nonblockingness of the Petri net system (N, M0, MF)

-* the time required w.r.t nonblockingness verification by using the minimax-BRG
+### The following is an example to run the program by testing the Minimax-BRG of the net system in Fig. 1 (left) of the paper with \alpha = 2.

 ```MATLAB
 %Pre matrix